 ♦ Clean after yourself – that means that when you cook in the kitchen, please don’t leave the dirty dishes behind after your delicious meal.
 And it’s not only about the kitchen.
 Try to keep the space around you nice and tidy.

-♦ Tag a bag with your food – the general rule is to write your name and the day of the check out.
-If you leave a food behind, what can be still used, leave in the space with a shared food.
+♦ Tag a bag with your food – the general rule is to write your name and the day of the checkout.
+If you leave food behind, what can be still used, leave in the space with shared food.

-♦ Don’t have a sex in common areas – I mean…are you serious?
+♦ Don’t make sex in common areas – I mean…are you serious?
 Book a private room!

 ♦ Say ‘Hello’!
 It feels better 🙂

 READ NEXT: THE BEST WEBSITES TO BOOK A HOSTEL